foderking/react-chess/README.md

 ## About <a name = "about"></a>

-A simple lightwieght chess app written in react
+A lightwieght chess app written from scratch in react

 ## Getting Started <a name = "getting_started"></a>